passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.key_pred_ml.md

 ![Pearson corr matrix for data structure dataset](./img/feature_engineering/correlation_matrix_pearson_2023_06_27_10_47_34_373383.png)

 As on can see, a data structure is well identified knowing its children, whereas knowing its ancestors is not super relevant.

+We have refactored the result CSV to be able to keep result for all predicted classes, not just class 1.

 ### Mon 26 Jun 2023